Skip to Content

 Check out free things to do near Caesars Palace: Caesars is located in the center of the Las Vegas Strip, and thus, there are a TON of things to do near the property.

-I recommend checking out both the Fountains of Bellagio and Bellagio Conservatory as well as the Mirage Volcano.
-All are free, and awe-inspiring.
+I recommend checking out both the Fountains of Bellagio and the floral Conservatory – Both are free and well worth your time.

 See Also: A complete list of free things to do in Las Vegas.